How Accurate are At-home COVID Tests for Kids?

 Protecting yourself and your kids from respiratory illnesses is as important as ever.
 As parents, we still need to take precautions, particularly if kids have COVID-like symptoms, if we’re taking a trip or if we may be around others who are at high risk for complications from the virus.
 In these instances, testing is key.
 Fortunately, COVID testing is easier than ever.

-Making at-home tests more readily available has been a top priority for the U.S. government.
+Making at-home tests more readily available has been a top priority for the U.S. government over the past few years.
 One of the lead investigators selected by the National Institutes of Health to help make this possible is pediatric hematologist/oncologist and bioengineer Wilbur Lam, MD, PhD.

 Dr. Lam and a team of researchers based in Atlanta have been evaluating at-home COVID tests since early in the pandemic.
 Their initial review led to the selection of approximately 15 tests for distribution that, Dr. Lam says, were accurate more than 90% of the time.
 But their research didn’t end there.